adzguy/adzguy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on JAMstack
+- 🔭 I’m currently working on Flask Web App
 - 🌱 I’m currently learning VueJS/NuxtJS
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with Software Development